About Jason Chow

 Reducing website image size is essential to ensure your visitors get an optimal experience.
 Being so “heavy” means images also cause more extended page load times, which Google hates.
 Leaving unoptimized images can result in Search Engine Results Page (SERP) ranking consequences.

-Remember that reducing image size means cutting down on the file size, not just decreasing pixel dimensions.
+Remember that shrinking an image size means cutting down on the file size, not just decreasing pixel dimensions.

 The most straightforward way of reducing image size is to use a tool like Microsoft Paint (or GIMP if you’re on Linux).
 I downloaded a relatively large file in the image above, originally 3724 x 2400 pixels in dimension.
 It took up 1.2MB, which is significant for web use.

 Opening that in Microsoft Paint, I resized it to 1024 pixel width with a proportional downscale in height.
-That resulted in an image of 1024 x 659 pixels at only 273kb size.
-As you can see, the image size reduction saved over five times the original file size.
+That resulted in a photo of 1024 x 659 pixels at only 273kb size.
+As you can see, the photo file size reduction saved over five times the original file size.